About Our Community

 We also have a wheelchair-accessible bus available to take residents to their medical appointments.

-Many of the same staff members who joined our community when we opened in 1997 are still here; their longevity can be attributed to one simple reason.
+Many of the same staff members who joined our community have been with us for many years.
+Our longevity can be attributed to one simple reason.
 From our Executive Director and Community Relations Director, to our nurses, Resident Assistants and housekeeping staff, we feel a special devotion to our residents.
 When you work so closely with people – caring for them, helping them in difficult times and sharing joyful times – a strong bond forms.
 Our residents are our friends – and their families, members of our family.
 Joliet may be a large town, but it has a small-town feel.
-The majority of our staff live right in the immediate area; they see our residents’ families out and about, in stores and at church.
+The majority of our staff live right in the immediate area.
+They see our residents’ families out and about, in stores and at church.
 That strong sense of belonging and connection to our residents permeates our community.
 It comes through loud and clear in the commitment our staff feels for residents – and in the love our residents feel for their caregivers.

-Our staff members are not only compassionate and caring, but they are also highly trained in all aspects of senior care – how to properly transfer frail elderly, how to encourage good eating habits, how to property assist residents in bathing or dressing, for example.
+Our staff members are not only compassionate and caring, but they are also highly trained in all aspects of senior care – how to properly transfer frail elderly, how to encourage good eating habits, how to property assist residents in bathing or dressing; as examples.

 In addition, our memory care staff undergoes extensive training through the Brookdale Silver Chair program, which covers all kinds of topics related to caring for seniors with memory impairments.
-They also receive training in our Join Their Journey program, helping them gain insights into Alzheimer’s and other memory impairments – both from the resident’s and the family’s perspective.
+They also receive training to help them gain insights into Alzheimer’s and other memory impairments – both from the resident’s and the family’s perspective.

 Our Community Lifestyle